 We design and implement Snatch, the first prototype of our edge-network analytics system.
 We explore two designs.
 The first one places semantic cookies at the application layer, HTTPS, and processes them at the off-net's or CDNs' edge servers.
-In this design, the semantic cookies can be processed either in plaintext, where the cookie content is visible to the edge servers, or in encrypted form, where the edge servers operate on encrypted data.
-The plaintext approach is more efficient, while the encrypted approach provides an additional layer of protection, as web servers may be unwilling to share user profiles with edge servers.

-The second design places semantic cookies at the transport layer, QUIC, which enables processing them at ISP switches.
-The underlying trade-off is that application-layer semantic cookies provide high flexibility in terms of the number of user features, while transport-layer cookies provide faster analytics.
-It is noteworthy that both types of cookies could be utilized simultaneously when needed.
+The second one places semantic cookies at the transport layer, QUIC, which enables processing them at ISP switches.
+The underlying trade-off is that applicationlayer semantic cookies provide high flexibility in terms of the number of user features, while transport-layer cookies provide faster analytics.
+Luckily, both types of cookies could be utilized simultaneously, when needed.

 Snatch is a two-tier analytics system.
-The first tier consists of either edge servers, which handle applicationlayer semantic cookies, or LarkSwitches, which handle transport-layer semantic cookies.
+The first tier consists of either edge servers, which handle application-layer semantic cookies, or LarkSwitches, which handle transport-layer semantic cookies.
 The second tier consists of AggSwitches, which inspects all the incoming packets to the analytics server.
 The first-tier devices early re-direct semantic data to the state-of-the-art analytics servers.
 Optionally, the two tiers coordinate to enable in-network analytics.
-The number of supported operations available at switches is considerable (see Appendix A); hence, it provides valuable in-network analytics support.
-Snatch augments existing online analytics systems in a fully cooperative manner.
+The number of supported operations available at switches is considerable (see Appendix C); hence, it provides valuable in-network analytics support.
+Snatch augments existing analytics systems in a fully cooperative manner.